 There’s nothing like the comfort of a good book.
 And let’s face it, there’s never been a better time (or more time) to tick off some of those novels you’ve been mentally adding to your bedside pile.

-In the name of filling out your summer reading list, we asked women to reveal their favourite books of all time – the ones that stayed with them long after reading, that they keep returning to and recommending year after year.
-We’re calling it the Book Bucket List.
+In the name of filling out your isolation reading list, we asked Mamamia readers to reveal their favourite books ever – the ones that stayed with them long after turning the last page; that they keep returning to year after year.

 Ellie: Tully by Paullina Simons.

 “I picked this book up at random as a young teen when I was sick and took it to bed with me.
 My god.
 I was positively plunged into this intense and deeply emotional story.
 I loved Tully, I hated her.
 I laughed, I cried, I threw it across the room then raced to pick it back up.
 I re-read it every few years and each time it slays me in a different way at every life stage.
 I feel like I have grown up with this book.”

 Jess: A little Life by Hanya Yanagihara

 “The 2015 novel, which spans over 720 pages, has been described as both “tragedy porn” and “the great gay novel of our time,” but both interpretations feel far too reductive.
 The themes of sexual, physical and psychological abuse, self harm, friendship, sexual identity, chronic pain, trauma and recovery – if such a thing even exists – are each explored in enormous depth through A Little Life, making us feel by the end that we have indeed somehow lived someone else’s little life.”

 “A story about the complex but unbreakable bonds of sisterhood, set during WWII.
 Had me in floods of tears and I couldn’t put it down.”